 But there is a positive in and among all of this.
 Leaps forward in tech security are ahead of the attackers and all we have to do is practice diligence.
+Also, using smtp as a service has proven to have its benefits.
 It’s not without reason that tech departments and websites try and force you into having ridiculous passwords – it’s for our own good and can mean the difference between having data stolen and not.
 And for those of us who don’t password protect our phones – why?!
 Are you so busy that you can’t spend seconds entering a password (or your thumbprint)?
 Not having a security barrier on your phone is like leaving your windows open when you go out: the chances are, you’ll be fine – but then again, you could come home to find someone has been in and stolen your laptop…

 Update your software.
 Always.
 With updates come updated security.
 Don’t mindlessly click links from emails, facebook or twitter – it happens so frequently and catches even the best of us out.
 Get decent anti malware for everything – not just your computer.
 And if you are going to store data in the cloud (DropBox, Google Drive to name two obvious providers), consider decent security.

 There’s no need to panic about data security or go to extreme measures.
 It’s time we started to look after our electronic devices and data like we do our homes and although the above wouldn’t help the victims of Ashley Maddison, usually common sense is enough to protect us.